What is a Qualified Subchapter S Subsidiary (aka QSUB, aka QSSS)?

 However, for new startup ventures spawned by a parent S corporation, you would not very often use the QSUB option.
 You would instead use a single member limited liability company.
 Here's why: Both a QSUB owned by a parent S corporation and a single member limited liability company owned by a parent S corporation are disregarded and just folded up under the parent for tax accounting purposes.

-Tip: You've hopefully poked around this website enough to know what we do give away free, downloadable S corporation kits for all fifty states.
-What you might not know is that we also give away free LLC kits for all fifty states, too.
-We give these kits away, however, from the www.llcsexplained.com web site.
-As with the free giveaways from this website, you use the stephenlnelsoncpa code to download a free kit.
+Tip: You've hopefully poked around this website enough to know what we publish downloadable S corporation kits for all fifty states.
+What you might not know is that we publish do-it-yourself LLC kits for all fifty states, too.
+Visit our www.llcsexplained.com web site for additional information.

 A Few Words About Sec.
 338(h)(10) Elections